 In 2008, the Nerpa was going through its final sea trials before getting commissioned and officially joining the Russian Navy.

 One fateful day, a mixed crew of civilians and sailors were on board the vessel, putting the submarine through a series of tests.
-Suddenly, the Nerpa’s fire extinguishing system was activated, sealing the first two bow compartments, filling them with a fire-suppressant chemical, which ended up killing or injuring those who were trapped there.
+Suddenly, the Nerpa’s fire extinguishing system was activated, sealing the first two bow compartments, and filling them with a fire-suppressant chemical, which ended up killing or injuring those who were trapped there.
 All in all, 20 people were killed and 41 injured.

 Later, an investigation revealed that someone accidentally activated the fire extinguishing system.
 The Nerpa is now serving with the Indian Navy, having been leased to India in 2012.